thusvill/LiveWallpaperMacOS/README.md

 # Live Wallpaper for MacOS

-This is a open-source live wallpaper applicationn for MacOS 15+
+This is an open-source live wallpaper applicationn for MacOS 15+

-Currently it doesn't have a Good looking UI, but it gets the work done 🙂
+## Guide for DMG Installation

 > [!IMPORTANT]
 > ## Fix “LiveWallpaper.app” is corrupted and cannot be opened.
 It is recommended that you move the object to the recycle bin.
-> After drop app in to Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
+> After you install the app in Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
 >
-> This will solve the Damage-File popup
+> This will solve the occupation issue
 >
 > `xattr -d com.apple.quarantine /Applications/LiveWallpaper.app`

-## Befor you run the programme
-Pleas make a folde on your `$HOME` directory called `Livewall` and place some video files in it.

-This application currently supported for `.mp4` and `.mov` extensions.

-I hope to make user able to define video paths and file formats 🙂

-## Guide for DMG Installation
-Create a folder call "Livewall" in `/Users/YOUR_USERNAME/` and place some mp4 or mov files in it.
+Click the OpenInFinder button and it'll open a folder, you can place wallpapers in it.

 > [!NOTE]
 > no dots should be contained on the file name exept the dot for extension
 >